Margaret Long Wisdom High School: Student dress and school uniform

-Students have the option of wearing a university/college T-shirt or a Lee HS club shirt (only) on Fridays.
+Lee High School requires students to wear a school uniform.
+All students wear blue or black jeans (without holes), khaki pants, shorts, or skirts, and a solid polo-style shirt.
+Each grade wears a different color shirt: freshman wear forest green, sophomores wear gray, juniors wear maroon, and seniors wear yellow.

+On Fridays, students have the option of wearing a university/college t-shirt or a Lee High School club shirt (only).
 Additionally, at the end of each month, seniors can opt to dress professionally on a designated day.

-The Texas Education Agency specifies that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.
+The Texas Education Agency specifies that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform.
+Parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.

 Some teachers who worked at Lee after the student population became mostly Hispanic recalled that some members of gangs who were enrolled at Lee openly wore gang colors and other gang insignia while on campus.

 Student discipline

-Around 1990, according to Strong Families Strong Schools: Building Community Partnerships for Learning, the school had a "serious gang problem".
+Around 1990, according to Strong Families Strong Schools: Building Community Partnerships for Learning, the school had a "serious gang problem."
 The school adopted a "zero tolerance for gangs" policy.
-A committee of ten people, including Houston Police Department security guards, HISD administrators, and administrators and teachers at Lee identified possible gang members and evicted any who were identified as violent.
+A committee of 10 people, including Houston Police Department security guards, Houston ISD administrators, and Lee administrators and teachers identified possible gang members and evicted any who were identified as violent.
 A group of administrators and teachers also worked to properly identify gang members and avoid misidentifying a student who would participate in a gang due to alienation if they are misidentified.
 In addition, the City of Houston established a school day curfew with fines for parents of children truant from school.
-The Texas Assessment of Academic Skills (TAAS) scores of Lee, which was still considered "low-performing" by the Texas Education Agency in 1993, had increased over a three-year period ending around 1994.
-Strong Families Strong Schools: Building Community Partnerships for Learning argued that the TAAS score increase is evidence that "things are turning around" and "The climate of the school has changed dramatically".
+Lee's Texas Assessment of Academic Skills (TAAS) scores were still considered "low-performing" by the Texas Education Agency in 1993, but had increased over a three-year period ending around 1994.
+Strong Families Strong Schools: Building Community Partnerships for Learning argued that the TAAS score increase is evidence that "things are turning around" and "the climate of the school has changed dramatically."

 Now Lee High School begins to start changing policies in the past couple years, their rating has met AYP Status, and Has increased to acceptable rating, the school now has four principals per grade level like many other schools, and is improving its system to meet it with other high schools, it has changed many things and is now showing significant improvement.